 “Our health system is too complex.
 The health system is awkward and difficult to navigate for individuals who need care from general practitioners, one or more specialists and sometimes hospital care, often with geographical distance adding to the time and energy required to manage the health care they need.
 For too many, the costs of the care they need become prohibitive.”

 Australia spends over $180 billion annually on health care.
-Only 1.34% of that amount is spent on reducing health risks and preventing disease, and yet it is well known that up to one third of chronic disease is preventable.
+Only 1.34% of that amount is spent on reducing health risks and preventing disease each year and yet it is well known that up to one third of chronic disease is preventable.

 Professor Calder says the reviews, undertaken at significant cost over many years, agree that structural reforms, backed by collaborative leadership and action are essential.

-There are two main priorities for health policy and leadership that emerge from the AHPC review of reviews:
+The priorities for health policy and leadership that emerge from the AHPC review of reviews are:

-- Australia’s governments should agree to establish a national steward to oversee the implementation of a long-term plan for the health system
+- the need for Australia’s governments to agree to establish a national steward to oversee the implementation of a long-term plan for the health system and

-- governments should restructure healthcare financing to make access to health care based on needs simpler and more focused on outcomes.
+- For restructuring of the financing of healthcare by governments to make access to healthcare based on health need simpler and more focussed on outcomes.

 The Hon.
 Rob Knowles, a former Victorian health minister who has held a number of national health leadership positions, said in his foreword to the report that: